Satellite ruling polynomials, DGA representations, and the colored HOMFLY-PT polynomial: Introduction

 \subsection{Acknowledgments}

 We thank John Etnyre, Lenny Ng, and Tao Su for discussions related to this work.
 Thanks also to Ralph Bremigan for pointing us to the Bruhat decomposition, and to Michael Abel for providing us with Mathematica code that produces colored HOMFLY-PT polynomials for torus knots.
+Also, we thank the referees for many helpful suggestions.
 This work was supported by grants from the Simons Foundation (\#429536, Dan Rutherford) and the NSF (DMS-1703356, Caitlin Leverson).